 Theories that Work!

-At Sever Storey we have developed several theories using true market transactions that result in significant per acre compensation for landowners.
+At Sever Walker Padgitt we have developed several theories using true market transactions that result in significant per acre compensation for landowners.
 The correct approach for each landowner may vary given their circumstances.
 Using these theories we believe that a strong argument can be made for just compensation that far exceeds that which is traditionally offered by gas storage companies.